SuperYosh23/mShell/README.md

 - Enhanced configuration options
 - Custom prompt formatting

-## License
+## DISCLAIMER

-This project is open source and available under the MIT License.
+This is project is almost entirely AI genarated, including the majority of this readme.